Radcliffe Day 2021

 Iris Bohnet, author of What Works: Gender Equality by Design, is the Albert Pratt Professor of Business and Government, director of the Women and Public Policy Program, and academic dean at Harvard Kennedy School.
 She advises governments and major private companies around the world on how to achieve gender equality in their organizations.

 Thasunda Brown Duckett became president and CEO of TIAA on May 1, after previously serving as CEO of Chase Consumer Banking.
 A trailblazing corporate leader—named one of the most powerful women in banking, one of the most powerful women in corporate America, and among the most influential black executives in America—Duckett is a powerful voice for financial access and inclusion in the United States.

 Nikema Williams represents Georgia’s Fifth Congressional District—the seat long held by civil rights champion John Lewis—and serves as Chair of the Georgia Democratic Party.
 Before pursuing elective office, first in the Georgia State Senate and now in Congress, Williams was a grassroots organizer and advocate for women and girls, including as Vice President for Public Policy at Planned Parenthood Southeast and Deputy Director of Care in Action.

-David Rubenstein is a financier, lawyer, and philanthropist.
+David M. Rubenstein is a financier, author, and philanthropist.
 He is a cofounder and cochairman of The Carlyle Group, a global private investment firm.
-Rubenstein is chairman of the boards of trustees of the John F. Kennedy Center for the Performing Arts and the Council on Foreign Relations, a fellow of the Harvard Corporation, and a regent of the Smithsonian Institution.
+Rubenstein is chairman of the boards of trustees of the John F. Kennedy Center for the Performing Arts and the Council on Foreign Relations and a fellow of the Harvard Corporation.
+He is the author of The American Story: Conversations with Master Historians (Simon & Schuster, 2019) and How to Lead: Wisdom from the World’s Greatest CEOs, Founders, and Game Changers (Simon & Schuster, 2020).